SMAA Implementation Example with Vireo RHI

 // ... beginRendering → bindPipeline → draw(3) → endRendering

-cmdList->barrier(frame.smaaEdgeBuffer, // edge buffer → lecture shader
+cmdList->barrier(frame.smaaEdgeBuffer, // edge buffer → shader read

 vireo::ResourceState::RENDER_TARGET_COLOR,